In a Nutshell:

 Then you are the right user.

-If those things don’t apply to you, then you’re almost sure to find a better fit with some other model.
+If those things don’t apply, you will likely find a better fit with another model.
 For the people who fit the description we gave just above, we highly recommend it.

 Official Manufacturer Support